MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 Open the shared Excel workbook **AnalyzeReportFile_Template.xlsx**.
 You can find the following worksheets in it.

 - **Configuration**: Use this worksheet to set the date range for generating the different report views.
-- **Dataset**: This is the raw dataset imported from the report file.
+- **Dataset**: This worksheet is the raw dataset imported from the report file.
 Various reporting summary views are constructed from this dataset.
 - **Preset Reports**: The following is a list of preset views that can be used to understand the impact of applying the selected setting on versions stored in the site:
     - **Summary**: Analyze the current state of version storage for this site and deleted version distribution under the new settings.
     - **Impacted Users**: Review the users whose versions would be impacted under the new settings.